100phlecs/100phlecs.github.io/content/blog/2023-09-26-custom-macos-keys.md

 title = 'How I deal with QWERTY'
 +++

-With a little bit of research you won't be surprised to find the QWERTY layout is inefficient.
+With a bit of research you won't be surprised to find the QWERTY layout is inefficient.
 A knee-jerk reaction would be to learn an alternative layout, which I did to some extent.
 But then one will inevitably discover all of the other inefficiencies attached to keyboard design.
 And the exhaustion found in "catching up" toward nowhere.

 I bought new keyboards, optimized my layouts further, introduced different "layers" the same way the `Shift` key is a layer for capitals.
 Though in the name of preventing hand injury, how the time adds up toward little profit.
 Here I was diligently practicing a skill I technically already had, just under new terms, for the marginal gain of typing either quicker or less strenuously.
 I've since given up (almost) entirely on the ordeal.
 Here is my Atreus keyboard which is collecting dust.